cansik/visiongraph/README.md

 Vision Graph is a simple computer vision pipeline.

 ## Installation
-To install visiongraph with all dependencies call pip like this:
+To install visiongraph with all dependencies (which are cross-platform) call pip like this:

 ```bash
 pip install "visiongraph[all]"